BanForNoReason/fullstack-assessment/README.md

 ### Priority Group 1

-1. **Search bar issue when searching for an 'apple' product (Bug)** (completed)
+1. **Search bar issue when searching for an "apple" product (Bug)** (completed)

-   - I get an error having to due with '`next/image` Un-configured Host' whenever I am searching for a product in the search bar.
-Reading the docs it seems the inital root cause you need to check for has to do with "One of your pages that leverages the next/image component, passed a src value that uses a hostname in the URL that isn't defined in the images.remotePatterns in next.config.js".
+   - I get an error related to `next/image` saying the host is not configured whenever I search for a product in the search bar.
+From the docs, the root cause is that a page using the `next/image` component is passing a `src` URL whose hostname isn’t defined in `images.remotePatterns` in `next.config.ts`.
    - **Fix implementation**
-     - The root issue was the images path url was trying to access an image from the "images-na.ssl-images-amazon.com" hostname, however this dependecy was not added into the next.onfig.ts file.
-After adding another hostname entry into the remotePatterns area, this problem was resolved.
+     - The image URL was trying to load from the `images-na.ssl-images-amazon.com` hostname, but this host wasn’t listed in `next.config.ts`.
+I added a second `remotePatterns` entry for that hostname, and the error went away.
    - **Reason for Approach**
-     - I hadn't seen and issue or bug like this before.
-I took a few minutes to read the documentation that Next.js provided to help better assess the issue or potential cause of the issue.
-After figuring out what the problem was, it was quite simple to implement the fix, by adding another hostname entry in remotePatterns.
+     - I hadn’t run into this specific bug before, so I took a few minutes to read the Next.js docs to understand what the error was actually saying.
+Once I understood that it was just a missing allowed host, the fix was straightforward: explicitly whitelist the additional image domain in `remotePatterns`.

-2. **Clear Filter (Bug)** (completed)
+2. **Clear Filters behavior + Select warning (Bug)** (completed)
-   - Whenever you press the clear filter button, it clear subcategories properly, however it will not clear out the initial category you have selected.
-There is also a dev console error having to do with 'select changing from uncontrolled to controlled'.
+   - When you press the Clear Filters button, it clears the subcategory correctly, but it does not clear out the main category you originally selected.
+At the same time, the dev console shows a warning about the select “changing from uncontrolled to controlled.”
    - **Fix implementation**
-     - I noticed that in the dev console whenever the filter was being used and reset there was a warning thrown syaing "select changing from uncontrolled to controlled".
-This gave me the idea that there was some sort of state management issue.
-Looking into the code the first render had the value set as -> undefined, which is treated as uncontrolled.
-After I set it to a string, it is always degined and it is always defined (no unctronolled or controlled flip warning).
-Now this pivents into the next error section where the no category was also given the option to sometimes be undefined, the "Clear Filters" didn't reset the main Select properly, so you couldn't re-select the same category either.
-Changing the default string value to be a blank string "", ensure that the select feature -> category/subcategory are not set to a blank "" string, treated as a flase value so no filter is applied.
+     - I noticed that every time the filter was used and reset, the console warning about “changing from uncontrolled to controlled” appeared, which pointed to a state management issue.
+On the first render the Select value was `undefined` (uncontrolled), and later it became a string (controlled), causing the warning and also leaving the main category stuck so you couldn’t re-select the same option.
+I changed the default state for both category and subcategory to use an empty string (`""`) instead of `undefined`, and I made Clear Filters reset both values back to `""`.
+In the effects, `""` is treated as a falsy “no filter” state, so no category is applied when filters are cleared.
    - **Reason for Approach**
-     - It isn't a good habit to leave something in an undefined state, as it can allow bugs like this to slip through.
-I made the select component remain controlled for its entire lifecycle (by using "" as the explicit “no selection” value), which results in a consistent “no filter” state that can be reliably reset.
+     - It isn’t a good habit to leave something in an undefined state, because bugs like this can slip through and only show up in specific flows.
+By keeping the Select components fully controlled for their entire lifecycle (using `""` as the explicit “no selection” value), I get a consistent “no filter” state that can be reliably reset, and the warning goes away.

 ### Priority Group 2

-3. **UX Design Flaw (UX Flaw)** (not-complete)
+3. **UX Layout Flaw (completed)**
-   - The View Details Buttons aren't the same across different products. if a product has more product tags for the filter, then it will cause the button to be lower, or higher if less tags.
+   - The “View Details” buttons weren’t aligned across products.
+If a product had more tags, its card got taller and the button sat lower than cards with fewer tags.
+   - **Fix implementation**
+     - I updated the product grid to stretch all items to the same height and made each `Card` fill its grid cell (`items-stretch`, `h-full` on the link and card).
+     - For the `CardFooter`, I added the `mt-auto` class so, since the card is already `flex flex-col`, `margin-top: auto` pushes the footer down to the bottom of the card, away from the content above.
+   - **Reason for Approach**
+     - This keeps the cards visually consistent and guarantees that every “View Details” button sits at the bottom of its card, regardless of how many tags or how much content each product has.
+It’s a small change, but it makes the grid look cleaner and easier to scan for users.
 4. **Duplicate Same items (Potential UX Flaw)** (not completed)

    - There are a few items that have the exact same information, and exact same Titles etc... need to check out what is causing these issues to appear first.